hphelion/documentation/devplatform/helion/admin/server/docker.html.md

 applications using the Legacy buildpack.
 This requirement may change in subsequent releases.

-The Dockerfile for creating the image (see [*Modifying or Updating the Container Image*](#docker-modify-container) ) would use the ADD directive to put a local *hooks* directory in the Docker image's */etc/helion/* directory:
+The Dockerfile for creating the image (see [Modifying or Updating the Container Image](#docker-modify-container) ) would use the ADD directive to put a local *hooks* directory in the Docker image's */etc/helion/* directory:

-    FROM helion/stack/alsek
+    FROM helion/stack-alsek
     ADD hooks /etc/helion/hooks

 The pre-running hook example above would require the addition of `newrelic-sysmond` to the Docker image.
 A Dockerfile enabling that might look like this:

-    FROM helion/stack/alsek
+    FROM helion/stack-alsek

     RUN echo deb http://apt.newrelic.com/debian/ newrelic non-free >> /etc/apt/sources.list.d/newrelic.list
     RUN wget -O- https://download.newrelic.com/548C16BF.gpg | apt-key add -